metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `body` (String) Body is the content of the response body.If this setting is omitted, no body is included in the generated response.Note: Body is not recommended to set too longotherwise it can have significant resource usage impacts.
+- `body` (String) Body is the content of the response body.
+If this setting is omitted, no body is included in the generated response.
+Note: Body is not recommended to set too long otherwise it can have significant resource usage impacts.

 <a id="nestedatt--spec--routes--health_check_policy"></a>